AdobeDocs/experience-manager-cloud-service.en/help/onboarding/accessibility/quick-guide-wcag.md

 ### How to Meet WCAG 2.1 {#how-to-meet-wcag}

 The ‘How to Meet’ section is available on the [How To Meet WCAG 2.1](https://www.w3.org/WAI/WCAG21/quickref/) page.
-This section provides an alternative presentation of WCAG, allowing refining the content of the guidelines to those most relevant to a reader’s own interests or circumstances.
+This section provides an alternative presentation of WCAG, allowing readers to refine the content of the guidelines to those most relevant to their own interests and/or circumstances.
 Readers can filter the success criteria techniques they would like to view by specifying particular web content technologies such as Cascading Style Sheets or scripting, or specifying a particular priority level(s).

 Without filtering, this resource provides all success criteria grouped by guideline.
 For each success criterion, the following is provided: